ThamirisGracielle/Pet-Shop/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'thamiris.gracielle.gestao-estoque' is invalid and this project uses 'thamiris.gracielle.gestao_estoque' instead.
+* The original package name 'thamiris.gracielle.gestao-estoque' is invalid and this project uses 'thamiris.gracielle.pet_shop' instead.

 # Getting Started